Yaxley, Cambridgeshire: Population

-All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.
+All population census figures from 1911 to 2011 come from Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 3296 acre and the population density of Yaxley in 2011 was 1781.4 persons per square mile (687.7 per square kilometre).

 Transport

 Yaxley was once served by Yaxley and Farcet railway station to the east of the village, but it closed in 1959.
 Current public transport provision consists of a half-hourly bus route to Peterborough city centre, route 5 operated by Stagecoach East which continues to the suburb of Dogsthorpe.

 Sport and leisure

 Yaxley has a Non-League football club Yaxley F.C., which play at Leading Drove.
 Yaxley also has a number of Rugby League players who play with Cambridge Lions in Cambridge.
 Denmark's Speedway World Cup winning captain Niels Kristian Iversen is the village's most famous sporting resident.

-The Yaxley to Farcet cycleway was replaced after two men were hit by a vehicle and killed on the route.
+The Yaxley to Farcet cycleway was replaced after two young men were hit by a vehicle and killed on the route.